 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g., 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g., submarine nodules) may warrant disclosure of WMC: 1986-1994 completed diamond core and RC drilling on nominal 400 x 40m grid spacing.
 The holes were generally drilled vertically to appropriately target the stratabound Pb-Zn mineralisation.
 Sampling procedures were in line with industry standards of the day (as documented in historic reports); all RC drilling was sampled at 1m intervals and drill core was split/sawn into approximately 1m half-core samples.
 All samples were analysed in-house by Atomic Absorption Spectrometry.
 Copper Strike: 2004-2005 RC drilling was completed to infill the existing grid by WMC.
 RC drilling was used to obtain continuous 1m samples.
 Dry samples were split at the rig and wet samples speared.
 Approximately 2kg samples were weighed, dried, crushed and pulverised at a commercial laboratory for analysis by four-acid digest with an ICP finish.
 Aston to Aeon: 2010-2018 infill and extension diamond drilling with some RC precollars; good quality predominantly HQ core was obtained from which 1m sawn half-core samples were collected and weighed, dried, crushed and pulverised at a commercial laboratory for analysis by four-acid digest with an ICP finish.
 Drill core and RC sample recoveries were recorded in the database.
 All above grade (termed Ore Grade) were assayed as such via OG62 four-acid digest by ALS.
 Drill core sample recoveries were recorded in the database.
 2016 saw metallurgical samples taken using quarter cut HQ core and limited PQ.
 Aeon 2018: Genalysis Laboratory was used.
 Technique employed 4-acid digest with ICP finish and ore grade via four-acid digest (termed 4AH/OE by Intertek Genalysis).
-Aeon 2019 and 2021: ALS used and is employing a 4-acid digest with ICP finish and ore grade via four-acid digest.
-Check analysis in 2019 is being conducted by Genalysis.
-Where RC sampling has been undertaken, mostly for pre-collars, Aeon has utilised riffle splitting of 1m bagged sample passed through a cyclone.
-Where RC sampling was undertaken through ore zo
+Aeon 2019 and 2021: ALS used and is employing a 4-acid digest with ICP finish and ore grade via four-acid digest (termed 4AH/OE by Intertek Genalysis).
+Aeon 2019 and 2021: ALS used and is employing a 4-acid digest with ICP finish and ore grade via four-acid digest (termed 4AH/OE by Intertek Genalysis).
+Where RC sampling has been undertaken, mostl